Rumplestomp/drawsome/README.md

 ## Web Application

-A collaborative web app that lets users work together to edit, save, and send tweets (through a user's account) in real time.
+A collaborative web app that lets users draw and save a picture together in real time on a blank canvas or uploaded image.

 ## Key Features for Beta Version

-WIP
+- Standard user management and security
+- Collaborative drawing (all users can see updates and make contributions in real time)
+- Manual saving of canvas

 ## Additional Features for Final Version

-WIP
+- Autosaving of canvas
+- Image upload onto canvas

 ## Technology We Will Use

 ### Languages

-- JavaScript (+ Node.js)
+- JavaScript

 ### Databases